Battle of Mu'tah

 The Battle of Mu'tah (مَعْرَكَة مُؤْتَة, or غَزْوَة مُؤْتَة Ghazwat Muʿtah) took place in September 629 (1 Jumada al-Awwal 8 AH), between the forces of Muhammad and the army of the Byzantine Empire and their Ghassanid vassals.
 It took place in the village of Mu'tah in Palaestina Salutaris at the east of the Jordan River and modern-day Karak.

 In Islamic historical sources, the battle is usually described as the Muslims' attempt to take retribution against a Ghassanid chief for taking the life of an emissary.
 According to Byzantine sources, the Muslims planned to launch their attack on a feast day.
 The local Byzantine Vicarius learned of their plans and collected the garrisons of the fortresses.
 Seeing the great number of the enemy forces, the Muslims withdrew to the south where the fighting started at the village of Mu'tah and they were either routed or retired without exacting a penalty on the Ghassanid chief.
 According to Muslim sources, after three of their leaders were killed, the command was given to Khalid ibn al-Walid and he succeeded in saving the rest of the force.

 Three years later the Muslims would return to defeat the Byzantine forces in the Expedition of Usama bin Zayd.

 Background

 The Byzantines were reoccupying territory following the peace accord between Emperor Heraclius and the Sasanid general Shahrbaraz in July 629.
 The Byzantine sakellarios Theodore, was placed in command of the army, and while in the area of Balqa, Arab tribes were also employed.

-Meanwhile, Muhammad had sent his emissary to the ruler of Bosra.
-While on his way to Bosra, he was executed in the village of Mu'tah by the orders of a Ghassanid official Shurahbil ibn Amr.
+Meanwhile, Muhammad had sent his emissary to the ruler of Bostra.
+While on his way to Bostra, he was executed in the village of Mu'tah by the orders of a Ghassanid official Shurahbil ibn Amr.